Ganache

-Ganache (/ɡəˈnæʃ/, /ɡəˈnɑːʃ/; /fr/) is a glaze, icing, sauce, or filling for pastries, made from chocolate and cream.
+Ganache (/ɡəˈnæʃ/, /ɡəˈnɑːʃ/; /fr/) is a glaze, icing, sauce, or filling for pastries and other sugar confectionery that is made from chocolate and cream.

 In the broad sense of the term, ganache is an emulsion between (melted) solid chocolate (which is made with cocoa butter, the fat phase) and a water-based ingredient, which can be cream, milk or fruit pulp.
 It has a smooth and shiny appearance.
 Depending on the ratio of cocoa butter and water in the finished product, ganache can be either semi-solid or liquid at room temperature, which allows its usage in a wide diversity of desserts and confectionery items.

 Preparation

-Ganache is a chocolate preparation containing cream.
-The ratio between these ingredients varies across preparations depending on the final purpose of the ganache: more chocolate than cream will produce a relatively hard ganache appropriate for icing or filling foods, while increasing the ratio makes a "heavy" ganache, appropriate for making truffles.
+Ganache is a chocolate preparation containing heavy cream, or some other liquid.